13.2 CAC-A Equipment and Setup

 - Carbon arc electrodes capable of the polarity you need.

-- compressed air that can be supplied at at least 80-100 psi.
+- Compressed air that can be supplied at 80–100 psi.

-Note: Oxygen should never be used in place of compressed air in the CAC-A process.
+Note that oxygen should never be used in place of compressed air in the CAC-A process.

-Refer to the pictures in this section.
-Both the upper and lower jaws are insulted and the lower jaw has a head with holes to allow compressed air through.
-The head can be rotated allowing for different angles or positions and both jaws only have one groove that can accept multitude of electrode sizes.
-Not all torches are created equal.
-Just like different electrodes are designed for different amperages, torches are also rated for amperage.
-Using a lower amperage rated holder may be dangerous or cause damage to the holder and other equipment.
+Both the upper and lower jaws of the CAC-A electrode holder are insulated and the lower jaw has a head with holes to allow compressed air through.
+The head can be rotated to be used in different angles or positions and both jaws only have one groove that can accept a multitude of electrode sizes.

 Setting up the System